wren-lang/wren/doc/site/core/string.markdown

     var hPosition = metalBand.indexOf("h")
     IO.print(metalBand[hPosition]) // "h"

-In general, methods on strings will work in terms of code units if they can do so efficiently, and will otherwise deal in bytes.
+In general, methods on strings work in terms of code units if they can do so efficiently, and otherwise deal in bytes.

 ## Static Methods